mmatyas/pegasus-docs/docs/dev/install-qt.md

 ## macOS/Homebrew

-Qt is availale in the Homebrew repos, but may not be up to date.
+Qt is available in the Homebrew repos, but may not be up to date.
 See [http://brewformulas.org/qt5](http://brewformulas.org/qt5).